juhana/hugo-by-example/index.md

 [Hugo](http://generalcoffee.com/hugo/gethugo.html) to develop
 Interactive Fiction games.

+These articles are meant to be used as reference material to supplement [The Hugo Book](hugo/hugo-book/).
+Browse the [index](categories) to find the articles.

 Hugo is a very well designed system for creating games.
-It can create quite large games, and it also makes it very easy to add multimedia effects to the game (Pictures, videos and music)
+It can create quite large games, and it also makes it very easy to add multimedia effects to the game (pictures, videos and music.)

 Some popular games that were created in Hugo include: